dolsup/node-repl/README.md

 ### Alias evaluator

 This middleware adds support for aliases to your REPL.
-Add this **before** you add any other evaluation processing.
+Add this **before** you add any other evaluation processing that wants to take advantage of this feature.

 **Note:** you must define your own instructions for letting your users add aliases.